jrromero/evoflow_awc/README.md

-# EvoFlow: Grammar-guided evolutionary automated workflow composition with domain-specific operators and ensemble diversity
+# Automated workflow composition using G3P with domain-specific operators and ensemble diversity
-_Supplementary material_ (July 26, 2023)
+_Supplementary material_ (November 29, 2023)

 ## Authors
 - Rafael Barbudo (a,b)